 Do you suffer from shortness of breath, dizzy spells and nausea on the ski slopes?
-Nothing brings on a good bout of vertigo like standing on the precipice of a 5,000-foot vertical drop and realizing the only way down is via the two sticks on your feet.
+Nothing brings on a good bout of vertigo like standing on the precipice of a 5,000-foot vertical drop and realizing the only way down is via the boards on your feet.

-North America is no stranger to monster descents thanks to the endless rugged peaks found throughout the Northern Rockies.
-Larger ski areas like Whistler Blackcomb in British Columbia and Jackson Hole rank high among the biggest verticals.
+North America is no stranger to big descents thanks to the endless rugged peaks found throughout the Northern Rockies.
+Larger ski areas like Whistler-Blackcomb in British Columbia and Jackson Hole rank high among the biggest verticals.

 You’ll find the largest vertical in the United States at Jackson Hole Mountain Resort where the drop is 4,105 feet and you can ski and ride on nearly 2,500 acres.
 Jackson is a fun town (hang out at the legendary Mangy Moose) and everything you’ll want is at the base.

 You’ll find two of the longest verticals in the Rockies (for that matter in the USA) in the Aspen-Snowmass resort complex.
 Snowmass is a favorites of families (with plenty of groomers) and is a separate mountain and village a short ride from the iconic Aspen ski town.
 The vertical is 4,050 and the terrain involves almost 3,500 acres.

 Don’t overlook Aspen Highlands 3,522 acres with 1,500 acres of skiing and jaw-dropping views from some chairlifts.
 Aspen Mountain itself (still called Ajax by long-time visitors) is 3,267 feet covering 750 acres.
 Both Highlands and Aspen Mt. are close to town, with Ajax at the foot of it all.